 - Your connection is wide open for anyone to hack into.
 While you may be on a perfectly legitimate website, that does not mean that there are not hackers or criminals simply waiting for you.

 - The provider has been known to measure the bandwidth that you would have used if connected and then sell this to others.
-This way they are making a profit and you think you are protected.
+This way they are making a profit while you think you are protected.

 - Along with selling your bandwidth, they are also selling your IP address to the highest bidder!
 This could open your address for more cybercrime if this is received by the wrong person.